Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/README.md

    - Configure and implement AI Security Check for Pull Requests.

 7. **Challenge 07: Enhancing Contoso Traders with GitHub Copilot**
-   - Feature Addition with GitHub Copilot.
+   - Integrate an 'About Us' app component in React using GitHub Copilot.
    - Unit Test Generation with Copilot.
    - Code Review and Security Check.
-   - CI/CD Pipeline Setup and Deployment.
+   - CI/CD Pipeline Setup and Infrastructure Deployment.

-8. **Challenge 08: ecurity Compliance as Code**
+8. **Challenge 08: Security Compliance as Code**
-   - Azure Policy Implementation.
+   - Implement Security Policies using Azure Policy.
-   - GitHub CI/CD Integration.
+   - Integrate Compliance Scanning in CI/CD pipeline.

 9. **Challenge 09: Securing DevOps with Microsoft Defender for Cloud**
+   - Connect GitHub Environment to Microsoft Defender for Cloud.
    - Configure Microsoft Security DevOps GitHub Action.
-   - View Scanned Results.
-   - Connect GitHub Environment to Microsoft Defender for Cloud.
+   - Investigate and Remediate.

 Each challenge comes with its own set of tasks and objectives.